West Stormont Woodland Group

 Catch up with WSWG news

-You can also go back through the archives from 2018 to learn more about our whole journey so far to bring Taymount and Five Mile Wood into community ownership.
+You can go back through the archives from 2018 to learn more about our whole journey so far to bring Taymount and Five Mile Wood into community ownership.

 Please join us and let’s make this happen together.